 Bangkok MRT Tourist Pass

 A One-day MRT Tourist Pass covering the network costs 120 baht and gives unlimited rides.
 A 3-day pass costs 230 baht and a 30-day pass costs 1400 baht.
 Passes are non-refundable and run for consecutive days.
 Children under 14 get a 50% discount.
-Children whose height are under 90cm travel free.
+Children whose height is under 90cm travel free.
 A Stored Value Card is also available.
 It has a 30-baht issuing fee and a 50-baht refundable deposit.
 You can add credit to the card at any MRT station.

 How to use the Bangkok MRT?